-To insure that candidates understand the expectations of the profession, including codes of ethics, professional standards of practice, and relevant laws and policies.
+To ensure that candidates understand the expectations of the profession, including codes of ethics, professional standards of practice, and relevant laws and policies.
 (3.6 Demonstration of Candidate Professionalism, TN Accreditation Standards for EPPs) emphasis on educator professionalism along with the Model Code of Ethics for Educators (MCEE) and the Tennessee Code of Ethics is a focus of the following courses.

-EDUC 2900 Candidate discuss the Model Code of Ethics for

-Foundations of Education Educators and answer critical thinking questions

-(Undergraduate) on the need for explicit behavior expectations.

-AND

-EDUC 5060

-Social Foundations of Education

-(Graduate)

-EDUC 3600 Candidates complete the ProEthica course by

-Assessment and Evaluation ETS.

-(Undergraduate) Extended discussion of the videos in the course

-AND help to analyze different situations.

-EDUC 5040

-Advanced Assessment and Evaluation

-EDUC 4950 Candidates examine practical applications

-Capstone Seminar K-12 through their experiences in relation to the

-(Completed during the Student Tennessee Code of Ethics and the Model Code of

-Teaching Semester) Ethics for Educators.
+EDUC 2000 Condition of the Model Code of Fill C EDUC 2900 Candidate discuss the Model Code of Ethics for Foundations of Education Educators and answer critical thinking questions (Undergraduate) on the need for explicit behavior expectations.
+AND EDUC 5060 Social Foundations of Education (Graduate) EDUC 3600 Candidates participate with in-class role play Assessment and Evaluation and/or video vignettes discussing situations (Undergraduate) where decisions should be based on standards AND and ethics.
+EDUC 5040 Extended discussion of the videos in the course Advanced Assessment and Evaluation help to analyze different situations.
+EDUC 4950 Candidates examine practical applications Capstone Seminar K-12 through their experiences in relation to the (Completed during the Student Tennessee Code of Ethics and the Model Code of Teaching Semester) Ethics for Educators.